elqumsan/RNAseqMVA/README.md

 ## Running all analyses

+The following command will run the analysis for the stydy case selected above.

 ```bash
 Rscript --vanilla misc/main_processes.R
 ```
-This command will run the `script misc/main_process.R`, which will call other scripts in the right order to lead the successive steps of the analysis.
+The script [`script misc/main_process.R`](script misc/main_process.R), calls a series of other scripts to run the successive steps of the analysis in the right order.

 ### Running selected analyses